-The Small Animal Imaging Unit of the Cell & Molecular Imaging Shared Resource is a collaborative effort between the Center for Biomedical Imaging and the Hollings Cancer Center.
-The Small Animal Imaging Unit provides state-of-the-art instrumentation enabling noninvasive anatomical, metabolic and functional imaging.
-By leveraging Hollings Cancer Center investigator's experience with the facility’s extensive expertise in imaging, this unit is able to monitor cellular events such as tumor progression and metastasis in living animals.
+The Small Animal Imaging Unit of the Cell & Molecular Imaging Shared Resource provides state-of-the-art instrumentation enabling noninvasive anatomical, metabolic, and functional imaging.
+This unit is able to monitor cellular events such as tumor progression and metastasis in living animals.
 In vivo fluorescence and bioluminescence imaging is also used to evaluate tumor metabolism and cell biology in response to genetic manipulations, pharmacologic agents and cancer chemotherapy drugs.
 This unit has experience in in vivo imaging of brain, colon, lung, head and neck cancers as well as multiple other tumor types.

 The BioSpec 70/30 MRI scanner is a multipurpose system for high-resolution MR spectroscopy and imaging that operates at 7 Tesla with a warm bore diameter of 30 cm well suited for 2D and 3D high-resolution anatomical imaging, diffusion/diffusion tensor imaging, flow imaging, cardiac imaging, dynamic contrast imaging, functional MRI, chemical shift imaging, and localized spectroscopy.
 A small animal monitoring system allows collection of core temperature, ECG, breathing frequency, blood oxygen level, and pulse rate.